- Sallow skin

 This is the natural continual ageing process, when our cellular and biological processes start to slow down:

 - Fibroblasts decrease in the dermis.
-The tough, fibrous, elastic matrix begins to weaken causING nearby hydrating molecules to decrease in volume, so there is less water around to keep our collagen and elastin fibres flexible and moist.
-This drought has a knock on effect, preventing fresh new cells from developing
+The tough, fibrous, elastic matrix begins to weaken, causing nearby hydrating molecules to decrease in volume, so there is less water around to keep our collagen and elastin fibres flexible and moist.
+This drought has a knock on effect, preventing fresh new cells from developing.
+This is why as we age skin becomes dehydrated; my article the clear skin difference looks at this in more detail

 - Collagen depletes and our elastin fibres become less supple, basically our internal scaffolding starts to become shaky and starts to lose its bounce.
 Think of all the times you smile, frown and yawn, when you do this lines begin to form

-- Hormones change causing skin to become drier, which is why you need to take omega 3 fats
+- Hormones change causing skin to become drier, which is why you need to take linoleic acid

-- Cellular turnover slows down causing a build up of dead cells on the skins surface.This is why I recommend my customers regularly use exfoliating products, as part of their skin care regime
+- Cellular turnover slows down causing a build-up of dead cells on the skins surface, this is why I recommend my customers regularly use only gentle exfoliating products, as part of their skin care regime

 - Skin becomes paler, because the supply of blood vessels starts to diminish as we age.
 These blood vessels are necessary for transporting nutrients and moisture to the skin and removing cellular waste